glaunay/taskobject/README.md

 #### Task events

 Your task can emit events since it is a Readable Stream.
 When you listen these following events, the callback give you some arguments :
-- `processed` : when the task is successfully finished ; [arguments] : the results in JSON format.
+- `"processed"` : when the task is successfully finished ; [arguments] : the results in JSON format.
-- `err` : when an error occured with the task or the JM ; [arguments] : the error.
+- `"err"` : when an error occured with the task or the JM ; [arguments] : the error.
-- `stderrContent` : when an error occured with the coreScript ; [arguments] : the error.
+- `"stderrContent"` : when an error occured with the coreScript ; [arguments] : the error.
-- `lostJob` : when the JM has lost the job ; [arguments] : the message and the job id.
+- `"lostJob"` : when the JM has lost the job ; [arguments] : the message and the job id.

 As example :